dotnet/docs/docs/standard/io/file-path-formats.md

 Along with the runs of separators and relative segments removed earlier, some additional characters are removed during normalization:

 - If a segment ends in a single period, that period is removed.
 (A segment of a single or double period is normalized in the previous step.
-A segment of three or more periods is not normalized and is actually a valid file/directory name.
+A segment of three or more periods is not normalized and is actually a valid file/directory name.)

 - If the path doesn't end in a separator, all trailing periods and spaces (U+0020) are removed.
 If the last segment is simply a single or double period, it falls under the relative components rule above.

-   This rule mans that you can create a directory name with a trailing space by adding a trailing separator after the space.
+   This rule means that you can create a directory name with a trailing space by adding a trailing separator after the space.

    > [!IMPORTANT]
    > You should **never** create a directory or filename with a trailing space.
 Trailing spaces can make it difficult or impossible to access a directory, and applications commonly fail when attempting to handle directories or files whose names include trailing spaces.